adriatic1517/node_auth/README.md

 ### An implementation of the OAuth framework in Node.js

-Run `node server.js` to start the http server.
+Clone the repo and run `node server.js` from the root directory to start the http server.

 A node server is a TCP server
 ```